-Figure 13 (Top left) Recording of TR jet by CW Doppler (peak velocity marked by vellow arrow) from a patient with primary pulmonary hypertension.
+Figure 13 (Top left) Recording of TR jet by CW Doppler (peak velocity marked by yellow arrow) from a patient with primary pulmonary hypertension.
 The right ventricular-RA systolic pressure gradient is 60 mmHg.
 (Top right) Mitral inflow at the level of the leaflet tips with mitral E velocity of 50 cm/s.
-(Bottom left) Recording of septal tissue Doppler velocities with e' of 5.5 cm/s.
+(Bottom left) Recording of septal tissue Doppler velocities of 5.5 cm/s.
 (Bottom right) Lateral tissue Doppler signals with a normal e' velocity of 11.5 cm/s.

 able accuracy for the prediction of increased filling pressures and adverse clinical outcome.
-68,158 Other Doppler measurements that can be applied include the peak acceleration rate of mitral E velocity $(\ge 1,900 \text{ cm/s}^2)$, IVRT $(\le 65 \text{ ms})$, DT of pulmonary venous 1 diastolic velocity (\leq 220 ms), the E/Vp ratio (\geq 1.4), and the E/e' ratio (≥ 11) .
-In one study, 104 septal e' < 8 cm/s had reasonable accuracy in identifying patients with $\tau \ge 50$ ms. Likewise, an E/e' ratio ≥ 11 predicted LVEDP ≥ 15 mm Hg.
-The variability of mitral inflow velocity with the RR cycle length should be examined, because patients with increased filling pressures have less beat-to-beat variation.
-68 Thus, Doppler echocardiography is useful in the estimation of filling pressures in patients with atrial fibrillation.
-Measurements from 10 cardiac cycles are most accurate, though velocities and time intervals averaged from 3 nonconsecutive beats with cycle lengths within 10% to 20% of the average heart rate and measurements from 1 cardiac cycle with an RR interval corresponding to a heart rate of 70 to 80 beats/min are still useful.68
+68,158 Other Doppler measurements that can be applied include the peak acceleration rate of mitral E velocity $(\geq 1,900 \text{ cm/s}^2)$, IVRT $(\leq 65 \text{ ms})$, DT of pulmonary venour diastolic velocity (\leq 220 ms), the E/Vp ratio (\geq 1.4), and (≥11).
+In one study, 104 septal e' < 8 cm/s had reason in identifying patients with $\tau \ge 50$ ms. Lit vise, an E predicted LVEDP ≥ 15 mm H_s. velocity with the RR cute le uld e exa hip patients with increased filling prouses have eat-to-beat variarechocardiog phy is useful in the estimation of tion.68 Theo, Popp filling pressures in prents with atrian brillation.
+Measurements from 10 cardia accurate, though velocities and time intervals average from 3 nonconsecutive beats with cycle lengths within 10% 20% of the average heart rate and measurements from 1 cardiac cycle with an RR interval corresponding to a heart rate of 70 to 80 beats/min are still useful.68